 - Whisk in 1 teaspoon of vinegar and 1.5 teaspoons of lemon juice.

-- Slowly drizzle a 3/4th cup of olive oil in a thin stream while continuously whisking the mixture until well blended.
+- Slowly keep adding in 3/4th cup of olive oil while continuously whisking the mixture until well blended.

 - If it appears like the oil is not blending, stop adding oil and keep whisking till it blends.
 Then continue adding the rest of the oil and ensure that it blends in well.
 Add 1/4th teaspoon white pepper and adjust the salt.

 - Cool this in the fridge until ready to use.

 1. Is Commercial Mayonnaise Safe?

 Commercial mayonnaise is made from pasteurised eggs and is free from bacteria that cause food-borne illnesses.
-It is better to be safe by consuming only pasteurized mayonnaise in pregnancy.
+It is better to be safe by consuming only pasteurised mayonnaise during pregnancy.

-2. Can I Eat Hollandaise and Bearnaise Sauces in Pregnancy?
+2. Can I Eat Hollandaise and Bearnaise Sauces During Pregnancy?

 Hollandaise and bearnaise sauces are made by mixing eggs and clarified butter on low heat.
 The heating can get rid of some of the bacteria, but not all of it.
 These sauces can be eaten if they are made using pasteurised eggs.

 3. Can I Eat Expired Mayonnaise During Pregnancy?

 You do not have to avoid mayonnaise completely during pregnancy.
 Small amounts of mayonnaise will not harm the baby.
-You only need to keep in mind that you have to avoid homemade mayonnaise made from raw eggs during pregnancy to prevent food-borne diseases.
+You only need to ensure you don’t eat mayo made using raw eggs during pregnancy to prevent food-borne diseases.